Breath of the Wild may not be the only Zelda game for Switch

 “I haven’t been able to fully use all of the new features of the system,” Aonuma told IGN.
 “There could be the possibility of another Zelda on Nintendo Switch.”

-Related: The Legend of Zelda: Breath of the Wild preview
+Related: Legend of Zelda: Breath of the Wild preview

 Anouma also went into detail on how an additional entry into the series could expand upon the massive scale of Breath of the Wild.